for the equipping of the saints for the work of service, to the building up of the body of Christ;Ephesians 4:12(NASB)

 He speaks of the immeasurable greatness of God's power to all who believe.
 He prays that we all receive spiritual wisdom and revelation concerning our new position in Christ and Paul provides an understanding of our predestined status as sons of God and joint-heirs with Christ.

-He reminds us that we who were dead in trespasses and sins have been made alive in Christ; raised up together with Him and seated with Him in heavenly places.
-He reveals to us the mystery of Christ that was hidden from previous generations - that there is neither Jew nor Gentiles in the Body of Christ, and Gentiles are fellow-heirs - members of the same spiritual Body, and partners of the promise in Christ Jesus through the gospel.
+He reminds us that we who were dead in trespasses and sins have been made alive in Christ, raised up together with Him, and seated with Him in heavenly places.
+He reveals to us the mystery of Christ that was hidden from previous generations - that there is neither Jew nor Gentile in the Body of Christ, and Gentiles are fellow-heirs - members of the same spiritual Body, and partners of the promise in Christ Jesus through the gospel.

 Each believer is sovereignly empowered with one or more unique gifts or abilities by the Holy Spirit.
 While each spiritual gift is to be used for the benefit of the whole Body of Christ, Paul identifies a number of gifts that are particularly necessary for the equipping of the saints for the work of service, and for the building up of the body of Christ - apostles, prophets, evangelists, pastors, and teachers.